 1781: The following excerpt from Volume 1 of the 1914 book "Genealogical and Personal History of Beaver County, Pennsylvania" indicates that the roster above was made the day Jonathan McClure assumed command of his Lancaster County company.

 1785: The following excerpt from Volume 1 of the 1914 book "Genealogical and Personal History of Beaver County, Pennsylvania" indicates that Dauphin County was created out of part of Lancaster County on March 4, 1785.
-This means it is possible that Conrad Atley didn't have to move to get from Lancaster County to Dauphin County.
+This means it might not have been necessary for Conrad Atley to move to get from Lancaster County to Dauphin County.

 1787: Conrad Atley may have come to Bedford County from Dauphin County.
 The following composite image is from Volume 2 of the 1907 book "History of Dauphin County, Pennsylvania":

 1790: Conrad Atley is enumerated in a transcript of the 1790 federal census of Dauphin County.
 The following composite image is from the Dauphin County section of the 1908 book "Heads of Families of the First Census of the United States: 1790."
 This is the only individual named Conrad Atley or Adely in the transcript of the 1790 census of Pennsylvania.

 1796: The following excerpt from the 1884 book "History of Bedford, Somerset and Fulton Counties, Pennsylvania" indicates that Conrad Atley appeared on the 1796 tax roll of Bedford Township as the owner of a grist mill:

 1796-1804: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts Conrad Atley in the borough of Bedford from 1796 to 1804.
 The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker & Yantz indicates that Conrad Atley appears on the tax rolls of Bedford borough as a gunsmith sometime between the years 1796 and 1804.
 The 2017 book "Gunsmiths of Bedford County, Pennsylvania" indicates that Conrad Atley was taxed as a gunsmith in the Borough of Bedford in the 1796 to 1804 timeframe.

 1796-1797: The following image is from the store ledger of Martin Rieley.
 It documents Conrad Atley purchasing two rifle locks, a rifle barrel, and 4-3/4 pounds of iron in the 1796-1797 timeframe.
 This seems like reasonable evidence of gunsmithing activity.
 The 2017 book "Gunsmiths of Bedford County, Pennsylvania" indicates that Conrad Atley purchased a silver lock at the Rieley store.